Home » Meats » Beef

 Luckily our neighborhood was filled with a lot of transplants and I soon started to meet a lot of other moms in the neighborhood; mostly through my kids and my volunteering at their school.
 I quickly became fast friends with Elaine and our daughters, both named Emily, also became best of buds.

 Elaine and her family were from Cincinnati, Ohio and though we shared Midwestern roots, we also were able to share with each other some food traditions unique to our own area.
-I introduced her to Gooey Butter Cake and she shared Cincinnati Chili with me.
+I introduced her to Gooey Butter Cake from St. Louis, and she shared Cincinnati Chili Three Way with me.

-I’m not sure I would have ever made this chili on my own based on that ingredient list.
+I’m not sure I would have ever made Cincinnati Chili on my own based on that ingredient list.
 Cinnamon?
 Cloves?
 Really?
 But my taste buds were introduced before I saw those ingredients, the spaghetti and cheddar cheese were irresistible and I’m glad Elaine shared this food tradition from her hometown because it’s been a favorite ever since.

 No, you will not confuse it with a cinnamon roll, I promise.
-All of the flavors combined make for a unique spicy taste that is almost difficult to describe but tastes absolutely delicious.
+All of the flavors combined make for a unique spicy taste that is almost difficult to describe but tastes absolutely delicious; think Greek!

 • Plain Chili Spaghetti — Steaming spaghetti covered with chili